JAFSCD Partners

 Burlington, Vermont, USA

-For more information, contact Dr. Asim Zia, Interim Chair and Professor of Public Policy and Computer Science in the Department of Community Development and Applied Economics (CDAE), University of Vermont.
+For more information, contact Dr. Polly Ericksen, Director of the Food Systems Research Institute and Research Professor in Community Development and Applied Economics, University of Vermont.

 Back to top